What is a big data engineer?

 How to become a big data engineer

-Step 2: Learn big data technologies and programming languages
+Step 2: Learn big data tech and coding

 Step 5: Build a professional network